bridgecrewio/terraform-provider-bridgecrew/docs/data-sources/policies.md

 sidebar_current: "docs-bridgecrew-data_source_policies"

 description: |-
-Get a list of all your custom policies
+Get a list of all of your custom policies in the Bridgecrew platform.
+Details on this API call are available here <https://docs.bridgecrew.io/reference/getcustompoliciestable>.
 ---

 # bridgecrew_policies